MicrosoftDocs/quantum-docs-pr/articles/overview/how-to-learn-quantum-computing.md

 # How to learn quantum computing

-Learn how to write your first quantum program.
+Learn how to start writing quantum programs.

 ## Getting the basics: what do you need to know?